csluchen/harsanyinet/README.md

 ## More details
-#### Compare Shapley values computed by HarsanyiNet and Other methods
+#### Comparing Shapley values computed by HarsanyiNet and other methods

-To compute the root mean squared error (RMSE) between the Shapley values computed by HarsanyiNet and that computed by sampling method, use the following code:
+To compute the root mean squared error (RMSE) between the Shapley values computed by HarsanyiNet and sampling method, use the following code:

 `
-python shapley.py --sampling=True --runs=2000
+python shapley.py --sampling=True --runs=20000
 `

-Or you can directly access the sampling result in path `C`(2000 iterations) or `D`(20000 iterations).

-To compute the root mean squared error (RMSE) between the Shapley values computed by HarsanyiNet and ground-truth Shapley values, use the following code:
+To compute the RMSE between the Shapley values computed by HarsanyiNet and ground-truth Shapley values, use the following code:

 `
 python shapley.py --ground_truth=True
 `

 ## Sample notebooks

+For image dataset, we provide a Jupyter notebook for the `CIFAR-10` and `MNIST` dataset for calculating Shapley values via HarsanyiNet under `notebooks/CIFAR-10.ipynb` and `notebooks/MNIST.ipynb`, respectively.
-We provide a Jupyter notebook for the Census dataset for calculating Shapley values via HarsanyiNet under `notebooks/Census.ipynb`
+For tabular dataset, we provide a Jupyter notebook for the Census dataset for calculating Shapley values via HarsanyiNet under `notebooks/Census.ipynb`

 ## Citations